 Article | Your Neighbors and Outdoor Lighting

-One of the many things homeowners overlook when designing an outdoor lighting system for their property is how their beautiful new lights may affect their neighbors.
+When designing an outdoor lighting system for their property, homeowners sometimes overlook how their beautiful new lights may affect their neighbors.
 Preventing light trespass or glare typically depends on the location of the fixture, the angle the light is projected and the fixtures ability to shield from glare.
 Choosing the right fixture, installing it properly and having the right lighting design are all critical for preventing glare and light trespass.

 What is Light Trespass?